Wood and Mood

 The sound is expansive and inclusive with resilient warmth, similar to the voice of an older male singer that has tolerance and softness within the strength.
 The wide leaves, spreading habit, vitality and longevity of the tree point to Jupiter as an influence whilst the spiky fruit and red sap suggest that Mars is also involved.
 Plane’s strength and resistance to city fumes underlies it’s vital, forgiving nature.
 Of the three types of Plane growing in England the London plane, a hybrid of the other two is the most common.
 I have not detected much difference in the sounds of each type.

-Rare and more expensive timbers that we use include Holly, Strawberry, Walnut and Yew.
+Rare and more expensive timbers we use include Walnut, Yew, Acacia and Birch.

 Walnut - Juglans spp.